Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Introduction

 \section{Introduction}

+We further develop the method, initially introduced in \cite{MYPHD,Hackbusch2012, FlorianDiss, HDDdoc} and in Chapter 12 of \cite{HackHMBook}.
+With this method, we will be able to compute the solution in a subdomain, in a point, the mean value over a subdomain and other functionals $F(u)$ without computing the full inverse operator and the complete solution.
+Similar ideas were considered in \cite{babb2016accelerated, martinsson2015hierarchical}.
+This method can be very practical for speeding up the solution of the inverse and data assimilation problems, which appear in many science and engineering applications such as weather prediction, oil recovery, and subsurface flow.
+Under the inverse problem, we understand the estimation of unknown model parameters from (noisy) measurements.
+Under the data assimilation problem, we understand improving the existing mathematical model when the new measurement data become available.

+The forward problem we consider is the diffusion problem with uncertain or unknown diffusion coefficient.
+A typical task is not only to solve the forward problem but also to identify this unknown coefficient.
+Initially, some prior probability density function for the diffusion coefficient is assumed.
+Then the Bayesian inference is applied to update this density.
+The Bayesian inference is a statistical inference method in which Bayes' theorem is used to update the probability for a hypothesis as more evidence or information becomes available.

-In this work, we consider the elliptic boundary value problem with uncertain coefficients.
-We use the Bayesian framework to compute the posterior probability for these coefficients.
-Computing the likelihood function in the Bayesian formula requires multiple solutions of the forward problem and, therefore, could be expensive.
-But very often the whole solution of the forward problem is not needed, only a part of the solution or a functional of the solution is needed.
-Keeping this argument in mind, can we speed up the computations by computing only what we need?
-The answer is positive.
-The structure of this work is the following.
-The main idea is explained in Section~\ref{sec:MainIdea}.
-The stochastic forward problem is described in Section~\ref{sec:forward}.
-Bayesian updating for inferencing uncertain coefficients is described in Section~\ref{S:bayes}.
+Computing the likelihood function in the Bayesian formula requires multiple solutions of the forward problem and could be time-consuming.
+Depending on the available measurements, the complete solution of the (forward) diffusion problem could be unnecessary, {rather} only a part of the solution or a functional of the solution is needed.
+Computing only a part of the solution will make the whole computing process faster and less time-consuming.

+Typically, the available measurement data is a functional $F(u)$ of the solution $u$.
+The misfit (or mismatch) function is the difference between the simulated data and the measurement values \cite{rosic2012sampling,rosic2013parameter,hermann2016inverse,matthies2016parameter,pajonk2012deterministic,rosic2011direct}.
+Below we will show how to simulate these measurement data directly without computing the whole solution.
+Particularly, we will show that calculating the full inverse operator is unnecessary.

+{One possible application of our method is the data driven research, a very popular topic nowadays.
+In this research the available datasets are used either to improve (enrich) the existing mathematical model (often a system of PDEs), or to discover the governing system of PDEs.
+Another example when fast calculation of a part of the solution is required, is computing the mean square error when comparing the training and computed datasets.
+In \cite{Raissi2019}, authors design data-driven algorithms for inferring solutions to various partial differential equations.
+They introduce neural networks that are trained to solve supervised learning tasks while respecting any given laws of physics described by general nonlinear PDEs.
+Their goal is to solve two classes of problems: data-driven solution and data-driven discovery of PDEs.}